BaneBeetle/carbeetle_project/README.roboflow.txt

-Detect And Classify Object Detection - v2 2025-03-03 10:26pm
+CarBeetle Detect and Classification - v3 2025-03-07 2:25pm
 ==============================

-This dataset was exported via roboflow.com on March 4, 2025 at 6:27 AM GMT
+This dataset was exported via roboflow.com on March 7, 2025 at 10:28 PM GMT

 Roboflow is an end-to-end computer vision platform that helps you
 * collaborate with your team on computer vision projects